 - Salt & Black Pepper, to taste

-Cook your spaghetti in salted boiling water until al dente.
+- Cook the spaghetti in salted boiling water until al dente.
 Right before draining, reserve a cup of starchy pasta water.

-Melt in your butter, then stir about 1/3 cup of starchy pasta water.
+- Melt in 2 tbsp butter, then add about 80ml / 1/3 cup of starchy pasta water.
 Quickly whisk in a circular motion to create an emulsion and combine the starchy water with the butter.
 The water should go cloudy and thicken slightly.

 - Turn the heat down slightly and stir in cream cheese until it melts, then stir in the parmesan until it blends into the sauce.
 Season to taste then add the cooked spaghetti.
 Toss the spaghetti until the sauce thickens around and clings to it.
 If it dries out at all just toss in more starchy water a splash at a time.
 If you go overboard just continue tossing the pasta until the sauce re-thickens.

 - Serve with extra helpings of parmesan.
 Enjoy!